Erwin, North Carolina

 Erwin is a town that is located in the eastern part of Harnett County, North Carolina, United States, located approximately 5 mi from Dunn and approximately 20 mi from Fayetteville.
 The city is a part of the Dunn, NC Micropolitan Statistical Area, which is additionally a part of the greater Raleigh-Durham-Cary, NC CSA, according to the United States Census Bureau.
 Currently, the city has a population of 5,270 as of the 2020 census.
 Its current mayor is Randy Baker, who has been the mayor since being elected on May 17, 2022.

 History

 Prior to Erwin, there was a colonial-era settlement in the area known as "Averasboro".
 The Battle of Averasborough was fought nearby during the American Civil War.
 In 1902, the Duke family built the Erwin Cotton Mill, which closed on December 1, 2000, due to the North American Free Trade Agreement increasing the labor costs of the mill workers, leaving Swift Textiles to relocate the mill's operations to Mexico.
 The new town was named "Duke" after the founding shareholders.
 In 1925, the name was changed to "Erwin" because of the formation of Duke University in Durham, North Carolina.
 Oak Grove, Averasboro Battlefield Historic District, and Downtown Erwin are listed on the National Register of Historic Places.

+On 12 July 2026 around 9 PM local time, a vehicle struck one of the transmission towers that serves the town, leaving the town without electricity service for the entire night, carrying into the next day.
+Duke Energy had to replace the pole with a temporary power pole that will serve until a new permanent tower is installed.
+No people were injured during the incident, as it was caused by weather.